Akili King

 Machines Compute

-LLMs and AI tools accelerate the 4-step cycle: faster survey, rapid condensation, quicker pattern testing, accelerated iteration.
-They compute at scale but don't replace human sense-making.
+LLMs accelerate the 4-step cycle: faster survey of perspectives, rapid condensation, quicker pattern testing, accelerated iteration.
+They are the outboard motor—providing computational power to the human-driven synthesis.

 "Humans are not ants, or birds.
-We make things, play, and tell stories.
-Machines help us do it faster."
+We make things, play, and tell stories." — Dave Snowden

 Multi-Domain Background